coder-107/Clone---Netflix/README.md

-**Netflix Clone - HTML, CSS, JavaScript & Bootstrap**
+**Netflix Clone - HTML, CSS & Bootstrap**

-This project is a front-end clone of the popular streaming service Netflix, built using HTML, CSS, JavaScript, and Bootstrap.
+This project is a front-end clone of the popular streaming service Netflix, built using HTML, CSS, and Bootstrap.
 It focuses on replicating the user interface and some interactive elements of the Netflix homepage.

 **Technologies Used**
 **HTML5:** Provides the structure and content for the web page.
 **CSS3:** Defines the styling and layout of the application.
-**JavaScript:** Adds interactivity to elements like carousels, modals, and navigation.
 **Bootstrap:** Provides a framework for responsive design and pre-built components.

 **Features**